This soup is unique, and uses a white variety of fruits and vegetables from close to the equator.

 Yield: 10 – 12 servings.

-- 2 pounds peeled and seeded pumpkin, cut into medium chunks
+- 2 pounds pumpkin peeled and seeded, and cut into chunks

 - 10 cups water